icidasset/icidasset/src/Writings/health-fitness.md

 - Low fat food mostly means high sucrose levels, so avoid those.
 - A ketogenic state means that the body will retrieve energy from your stored fat, instead of glucose (sugars, carbs, etc.).
-- A good diet is the best way to prevent cancer.
+- A good diet and fasting are the best ways to prevent cancer.
 - Supplement sodium (salt) and magnesium when feeling weak/dizzy while exercising.
 - Vitamin A is good for the eyes.